 The Graduate Record Examination or GRE is a standardized test available in over 1000 cities across 160 countries.
 It is conducted by ETS (Educational Testing Services) a US-based organization.
 The test is for students interested in Masters’ degree programs or PhD courses at foreign universities, especially those in the US and Canada.
 Many universities in Europe and Asia also accept GRE scores for their Graduate programmes, but it is not necessarily required for all courses that are offered.
 Be sure to check in advance the admission criteria for your targeted programme.

-When you are applying for top universities, the best scenario would be to take the GRE test about a year before your commencement date.
+When you are applying for top universities for a Masters or MBA related to business, the best scenario would be to take the GRE test about a year before your commencement date.
 This timing will increase your chances of admission because if you need to retake the GRE test, you will have sufficient time, energy and resources to do so.
 You may also be able to get a scholarship.
 Therefore, if you are aiming to start your studies in Fall of 2019 and you are applying for a top university, you should take your GRE by August or September 2018.
 In case you are not targeting one of the top schools you may take it a few months later – e.g. in November 2018.

 Even if you are not in the best scenario where you have plenty of time try to avoid as much as possible taking the GRE very late and close to the application date.
 Otherwise, you are risking that the program will not accept you or it will not receive your scores promptly.
 Do not forget to save some time for preparing all other necessary pieces of your application such as essays, recommendation letters, transcripts and other.